ndennler/SarpedonKabasuji/README.md

 	IN SOME COMPUTERS THE WINDOW WILL NOT BE LARGE ENOUGH TO SEE THE RETURN TO MENU BUTTON SCROLL OR EXPAND THE WINDOW DOWN TO SEE IT

-	FOR RELEASE (also functions for other levels) if you wish to give up hit the return to menu button this will save the amount of stars you have on a level That is all.
+If you wish to give up, hit the return to menu button.
+This will save the amount of stars that have been earned on a level